Trump indicted by grand jury in Manhattan DA Alvin Bragg’s ‘hush money’ probe; surrender expected Tuesday

 “President Trump has been indicted.
 He did not commit any crime.
 We will vigorously fight this political prosecution in Court,” Tacopina and Susan Necheles said in a joint statement.

-Trump is expected to surrender Tuesday, a source with knowledge of the situation told the Daily News.
+Trump is expected to surrender on Tuesday, a source involved in the negotiations told the Daily News.

-Sources believe DA Alvin Bragg has been considering charging Trump with felony-level crimes concerning hush money deals paid out in the leadup to the 2016 presidential election to women with whom he allegedly had sexual encounters.

-A spokesperson for Bragg issued a short statement, but provided no details as to what the charges against the former president might be.
+DA Alvin Bragg had no comment leaving his office at around 7 p.m. flanked by a heavy security detail.
+A spokesperson issued a short statement confirming the indictment but provided no details as to the charges or whether they carry prison time.

 “This evening we contacted Mr. Trump’s attorney to coordinate his surrender to the Manhattan D.A.’s Office for arraignment on a Supreme Court indictment, which remains under seal,” the statement read.
 “Guidance will be provided when the arraignment date is selected.”